urbanjost/M_match/README.md

     > @      \  escape next metacharacter
     > []        a set of characters.
 In a set of characters
     >           -  specifies a range of characters in a set of characters.
+                   Must be subsets of a-z, A-Z, or 0-9
     >           ^  negates the set if the first character inside a set of characters.

 This code functions, but a more complete (by todays' expectations)